 The Cliffside Inn, our historic Newport RI bed and breakfast, is an authentically restored Second Empire Victorian Manor House.
 Built by Maryland Governor Thomas Swann c.
 1876, the house was then known as “Swann Villa”.
 During his lifetime, Thomas Swann was a railroad president, inventor, U.S. Congressman, and an ambassador.
 He was also elected to the U.S. Senate but decided not to serve because he did not want his position of Governor to be captured by a political foe.
 Governor Swann and his family summered at Swann Villa until 1897.

 For four years, from 1897-1901, Swann Villa was converted to a schoolhouse, as the first home of St. Georges School, founded as a private prep school for boys.
 St. Georges later moved to its permanent campus, “on the Hill”, in nearby Middletown, RI, where it thrives today as a distinguished and world renowned co-ed prep school.

-In 1907, the Turner family of Philadelphia bought Swann Villa and turned it back to a summer home, naming it Cliffside.
+In 1907, the Turner family of Philadelphia bought Swann Villa and returned it to a summer home, naming it Cliffside.
 Andrew Turner was a successful cotton merchant and his wife Adele was a prominent Philadelphia socialite descendant from Jacob Shallus – the engrosser of the Constitution of the United States in 1787.
 The Turner’s only child was Beatrice Turner, who would become an artist and a Newport Legend as a woman.
 She was 18 years old in 1907 and summered at Cliffside until her death in 1948.

 The Cliffside Inn is comprised of 16 luxurious guest accommodations, 13 of which are part of the historic main house, and 3 suites which are located in the adjacent Seaview Cottage.